stackbit-projects/avivtesting-fc3f8/src/pages/index.md

     type: features_section
 seo:
   title: The flying hamsters project by Aviv at Avivly
+  description: >-
-  description: Cookies and more - made by kids for the kids
+    Cookies and more - made by kids for the kids. first try with stackbit and gatsby. the flying hamsters project
   extra:
     - name: 'og:type'
       value: website